logicalgraphs/CryptoCoin/README.md

 TODOs:

-* okay, so the candlesticks currently work only by downloading.
-What if I have historical data that I wish to reupload?
-I need to separate the download phase from the upload phase and do it based upon a file-processed status, not from a downloaded status.
 * provide links to candlestick patterns
 * offer recommendations on e-coins from price trends
 * record recommendations: recommendation (call), why, ecoin, day
-* update ddls

 * for the trends we need a computation phase that just returns a double and a recommendation phase that, well, makes the recommendation off the